CodersSquad-Classes/final-challenge-leclercmonchampion/Documentation/PACMAN.md

 <font color='greenyellow'> How to play Pacman ? </font>
 ----------------------

-Following this, you will just have to take advantage of the Pacman, to move you will have to use the ZQSD keys
+Following this, you will just have to take advantage of the Pacman, to move you will have to use the WASD keys